First Passage Times for Continuous Quantum Measurement Currents

 {\it First passage times.---}Consider a generic stochastic process $X(t)$ (either continuous- or discrete-space) governed by a probability distribution $P(x,t)$, and starting at $X(0)=x_0$.
 We make no assumption about the kind of dynamical equation that $P(x,t)$ obeys.
 All we assume is that there exists a rule taking $P(x,t) \to P(x,t+dt)$.
-Given a certain region $\mathcal{R} = [a,b]$ (assuming $x_0 \in \mathcal{R})$, we then ask what is the random time at which the process first leaves $\mathcal{R}$?
+Given a certain region $\mathcal{R} = [a,b]$ (assuming $x_0 \in \mathcal{R})$, the FPT is the random time $\tau$ at which $X(t)$ \emph{first} leaves $\mathcal{R}$.
 The most effective way of computing this is by imposing absorbing boundary conditions.
-That is, at each time-step of the dynamical equation we impose that $P(x,t) = 0$ for all $x\notin \mathcal{R}$.
+That is, at each time-step of the evolution we impose that $P(x,t) = 0$ for all $x\notin \mathcal{R}$.
 This causes $P(x,t)$ to evolve differently, giving rise to a new distribution $P_\mathcal{R}(x,t)$, which is no longer normalized.
-The normalization constant is the survival probability $G_\mathcal{R}(t) = \int_a^b dx P_\mathcal{R}(x,t)$ and the FPT, defined as the random time $\tau_X$ at which $X(t) = a$ or $X(t) = b$, will be distributed according to~\cite{gillespie1991markov, gardiner1985handbook}
+The normalization constant is the survival probability $G_\mathcal{R}(t) = \int_a^b dx P_\mathcal{R}(x,t)$ {that $X(t)$ is still in $\mathcal{R}$ at time $t$}.
+The probability density that the threshold is first crossed at time $t$ is the FPT distribution~\cite{gillespie1991markov, gardiner1985handbook}: